facebook/react-native-website/website/versioned_docs/version-0.5/native-components-android.md

 # Events

-So now we know how to expose native view components that we can control easily from JS, but how do we deal with events from the user, like pinch-zooms or panning?
+So now we know how to expose native view components that we can control freely from JS, but how do we deal with events from the user, like pinch-zooms or panning?
 When a native event occurs the native code should issue an event to the JavaScript representation of the View, and the two views are linked with the value returned from the `getId()` method.

 ```java
 class MyCustomView extends View {